DiamondLightSource/tickit/docs/user/explanations/adapters.rst

 HTTP adapter
 ------------
-An adapter implementation which delegates the hosting of an http requests to a server and sets up the endpoints for said server.
+An adapter that hosts an HTTP server, e.g. for devices with REST APIs.

 EPICS adapter